SovereignCloudStack/docs/standards/certification/getting-scs-compatible-certified.md

 ## Self-testing and technical adjustments

-Get the testsuite by cloning <https://github.com/SovereignCloudStack/standards/>.
+Get the testsuite by cloning [the SCS standards repo](https://github.com/SovereignCloudStack/standards/).
 In order to run the tests, you need to have normal customer (tenant) access to the cloud or container infrastructure that you want to test.
 (This is by design; we explicitly do not require nor recommend admin level access for compliance testing.)